 7. Sell/export Balinese handicrafts

-Bali’s handicrafts are famous worldwide and is easy to find factories and crafts people to buy directly from.
+Bali’s handicrafts are famous worldwide and it is easy to find factories and craftspeople to buy directly from.
 Tegallalang, just north of Ubud is one of the most well known wholesale areas.
 Plenty of foreigners fund their stay by shipping container loads of goods back to their home country.

 8. Drop Shipping